ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 When you [create a file share](/docs/vpc?topic=vpc-file-storage-create) in your availability zone, you select share size and IOPS performance based on a file storage profile.
 All new file shares are created based on the high performance, [dp2](#dp2-profile) profile.

 File shares that were created during the beta and limited availability phases with either the [IOPS tier](#fs-tiers) profiles or [custom IOPS](#fs-custom) profiles can continue to operate based on these profiles.
 You can also update these file shares to use the `dp2` profile or switch to another previous generation profile.
-However, you cannot use the previous profiles when you create a file share, and only file shares with the `dp2` profile can use the new security features.
+However, you cannot use the previous profiles when you create a file share, and only the file shares with the `dp2` profile can use the new security features.

 Table 1 shows the dp2 profile performance levels compared to the earlier profiles.